wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Steps to generate the alerts
 ----------------------------

 #.
-Log in the attacker system (the monitored Windows endpoint) and connect to the victim (the Apache server in the monitored RHEL7 endpoint) from a web browser.
+Log in to the attacker's system (the monitored Windows endpoint) and connect to the victim's (the Apache server in the monitored RHEL7 endpoint) from a web browser.
 The custom firewall rule will temporarily block any connection from the attacker system for 60 seconds.

 Alerts
 ------